 February 28, 2011 - Yemen's main opposition bloc rejects President Ali Abdullah Saleh's call to form a unity government to rule until elections to replace him.

 March 4, 2011 - Security forces open fire on anti-government protesters in northern Yemen, killing two people and injuring nine others, witnesses say.

 March 6, 2011 - Suspected al Qaeda militants kill four Yemeni soldiers.
 Also, in separate incidents, two officers in the Yemeni Political Security Organization, the country's intelligence agency, are assassinated.
 The Yemeni government says suspected al Qaeda forces are also behind the killing of the intelligence officers.

 March 8, 2011 - Dozens of anti-government demonstrators are wounded when security forces fire into the air and shoot tear gas into a crowd of tens of thousands of protesters in front of Sanaa University, witnesses say.
 Eight protestors are in critical condition and one Yemeni man died from his injuries.

 March 11.
-2011 - Thousands of people demonstrate in Sanaa's Tahrir Square, demanding the departure of President Salih.
+2011 - Thousands of people demonstrate in Sanaa's Tahrir Square, demanding the departure of President Saleh.

 March 18, 2011 - 52 people are killed in a crackdown on protesters.

 March 19-21, 2011 - Numerous Yemeni officials resign.
-They include the UN ambassador Abdullah al-Saidi and five other ambassadors.
+They include UN Ambassador Abdullah al-Saidi and five other ambassadors.

 March 20, 2011 - President Saleh dismisses his cabinet.